nih-niddk-mbs/StochasticGene.jl/README.md

 - `decayrate=1.0`: decay rate of mRNA, if set to -1, value in halflives folder will be used if it exists
 - `dttype=String[]`: dwelltime types, choices are "OFF", "ON", for R states and "OFFG", "ONG" for G states
 - `elongationtime=6.0`: average time for elongation, vector of times for coupled model
-- `fittedparam::Vector=Int[]`: vector of rate indices to be fit, e.g. [1,2,3,5,6,7]  (applies to shared rates for hierarchical models)
+- `fittedparam::Vector=Int[]`: vector of rate indices to be fit, e.g. [1,2,3,5,6,7]  (applies to shared rates for hierarchical models, fitted hyper parameters are specified by individual fittedparams)
 - `fixedeffects::String`: if "fixed" is included after a hyphen, then fixedeffects Tuple will be created such that R transitions are fixed to be identical
 - `fixedeffects::Tuple=tuple()`: tuple of vectors of rates that are fixed where first index is fit and others are fixed to first, e.g. ([3,8],) means index 8 is fixed to index 3 (only first parameter should be included in fittedparam) (applies to shared rates for hierarchical models)
+- `gene::String="MYC"`: gene name
+- `grid=nothing`: Int number of grid points for grid model
 - `G=2`: number of gene states, for coupled models G, R, S, and insertstep are vectors (vector for coupled models)
-- `hierarchical=tuple()`: empty tuple for nonhierarchical; for hierarchical model use 3-tuple of hierarchical model parameters (pop.nhypersets::Int, individual fittedparams::Vector, individual fixedeffects::Tuple)
+- `hierarchical=tuple()`: empty tuple for nonhierarchical model; 3-tuple for hierarchical: hierarchical=(number of hyper parameter sets::Int, individual fittedparams::Vector, individual fixedeffects::Tuple),
+    for hierarchical models the keywords `fittedparam` and `fixedeffects` pertain to shared rates.  rates are given by a single vector that can be reshaped into a matrix where the columns correspond to the model rates and noise params, the first nhyper rows pertain to the shared and hyper parameter rates (whether fit or not), usually the first row is the shared and mean hyper parameters and the 2nd are the standard deviations, the rest of the rows are the individual rates and noise params
 - `infolder::String=""`: result folder used for initial parameters
 - `inlabel::String=""`: label of files used for initial conditions
 - `insertstep=1`: R step where reporter is inserted